-Section 83A Long Term Contract Carve-out Determination
+Section 83A Long Term Contract Carve-out Determination and Solicitation

-You can find the Determination here DOER determination Section 83A carve-out - amended .
+DOER’s Determination of Eligible Technologies can be found here: DOER determination Section 83A carve-out - amended .

 The RFP for each company can be found on the electric distribution companies individual procurement pages:

 Any questions regarding the RFP must be sent to all of three of the contacts below: Todd Bohan Corinne DiDomenico William Hass

 Issue RFP June 25, 2015 Bidders Conference July 9, 2015 Submit Notice of Intent to Bid July 16, 2015 Deadline for Submission of Questions July 16, 2015 Due Date for Submission of Proposals August 6, 2015 Selection of Short-Listed Bidders December 4, 2015 Finalize and Execute Contracts January 4, 2016 Submit Contracts for MDPU Approval February 1, 2016